Transcript of discussion

 Big John Isner: Yeah.
 Again, just focusing on.
 Something first off, who knows if this story is true because of how long ago it was.
 But secondly, there is so much shit talking in small communities.
 Everywhere, not just Appalachia, but everywhere.
-So who knows what his uncle actually knew about this guy or the fact that JD vans didn’t know shit about this
+So who knows what his uncle actually knew about this guy or the fact that JD Vance didn’t know shit about this.

-Big John Isner: to him.
+Big John Isner: He didn’t talk to him.
 He didn’t know anything about him.
 He used this story to create another narrative because he knew that if he used this narrative and would piss enough people off, it would get more people to buy the book.
-And he’d be in New York Time’s bestseller.
+And he’d be in New York Times’ bestseller.

 That was his only goal.

 Chuck Corra: This is taking high school gossip, then writing it into a book that you’re going to teach people about high school for it’s stupid.
 And it’s also just, of course, it’s offensive.
 Like it, it, you take an example that may or may not even be true and use it to describe an entire town where you have a lot of roots in that’s, I don’t know.

 That’s a, it looks pretty disrespectful to the people of Jackson.
 Number one, one of the other things he said about this too, which just, I think, irks me a lot is that.
 He was talking broadly.
 I believe about the people at Jackson.
 He said the people are physically unhealthy, and without government assistance, they lack treatment for the most fundamental problems.